fionss/HR_Attrition/README.md

 # HR Analytics: Employee Attrition Insights

-## 📊 Overview
+## 📊 Executive Summary
-Analyzed HR data to identify patterns driving employee attrition and provide actionable insights.
+Analyzed HR data to identify patterns, figure out what is driving employee attrition and provide actionable insights.

-“This analysis explores employee attrition trends to identify the key factors driving turnover and recommend data-driven retention strategies.
-Using Excel, SQL, and Power BI, I examined how demographics, satisfaction, and compensation influence attrition rates across departments.”
+This analysis explores employee attrition trends in hopes to identify the key factors attributing to it and to recommend data-driven retention strategies.
+Using Excel, SQL and Power BI, I examined how demographics, satisfaction and compensation influence attrition rates across the different departments.

 ## 🧰 Tools
 - Excel (Data Cleaning & Exploration)